jabbermarky/jabbermarky.github.io/_pages/portfolio.md

 layout: portfolio-index
 title: Mark Lummus - Portfolio
 description: |
     Mark Lummus provides fractional/interim/on-demand CTO services in Atlanta.
-His portfolio demonstrates the breadth/depth of experience leading the design, development, and launch of sophisticated software applications.
+His overall portfolio demonstrates the breadth/depth of experience leading the design, development, and launch of sophisticated software applications.
 Mark is available to develop software for you.
 Schedule a free consultation today!
 menu:  Portfolio
 permalink: /portfolio/